hfiguiere/lrcat-extractor/doc/lrcat_format.md

    JPG,xmp => when RAW + JPEG with xmp sidecar.
    Can be empty

+Adobe_AdditionalMetadata: extra metadata for images

+* id_local: local id
+* id_global: uuid
+* additionalInfoSet
+* emeddedXmp
+* exeternalXmpIsDirty
+* image: local id of the `Adobe_images`
+* incrementalWhiteBalance
+* internalXmpDigest: (md5 of XMP in DB?)
+* isRawFile: 1 if RAW, or 0.
+* lastSynchronizedHash
+* lastSyncrhonizedTimestamp
+* metadataPresetID: UUID of the metadata preset applied (?)
+* metadataVersion: seems to be 4.0 even in Lr6.
+* monochrome: 1 if monochrome?
+* xmp: the XMP text

 ## Collections

 AgLibraryCollection - collections definitions

 * id_local: local id
 * creationId: "type" of collection.
-Possible values:
+Some of the possible values:
+  - com.adobe.ag.library.group: Group of collection
-  - com.adobe.ag.library.group
+  - com.adobe.ag.library.collection: regular collection
-  - com.adobe.ag.library.collection
+  - com.adobe.ag.library.smart_collection: user collection
-  - com.adobe.ag.library.smart_collection
+  - com.adobe.ag.webGallery: web gallery
+  - com.adobe.ag.print.unsaved: last print (internal state)
+  - com.adobe.ag.webGallery.unsaved: last web gallery (not saved)
+  - com.adboe.ag.slidshow.unsaved: last slideshow (not saved)
 * genealogy: the hierarchy
 * imageCount: ????
 (NULL)
 * name: String name of the collection
 * parent: NULL is id_local of parent
-* systemOnly: (seems to only apply to the quick collection)
+* systemOnly: (seems to apply to the quick collection and *.unsaved)

 AgLibraryCollectionImage - image to collection relation